Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Real Estate Disputes in Tennessee.

-Tennessee construction-defect timing is generally three years for injury to real property (Tenn.
+Timing is where these claims die.
+Tennessee allows generally three years for injury to real property (Tenn.
 Code Ann. § 28-3-105) and six years for contract claims (Tenn.
-Code Ann. § 28-3-109), plus a four-year statute of repose from substantial completion for construction or design deficiencies under Tenn.
-Code Ann. §§ 28-3-202 and 28-3-203.
-The repose period may extend to five years if the injury occurs in the fourth year.
+Code Ann. § 28-3-109), but the harder limit is the four-year statute of repose running from substantial completion for construction or design deficiencies (Tenn.
+Code Ann. §§ 28-3-202 and 28-3-203), which can stretch to five years if the injury occurs in the fourth year.
+Repose runs from completion regardless of when the defect shows up, so a defect found late can be barred before anyone knew it existed.
+That is why I date substantial completion before anything else.
+The work is scoped to commercial real-estate projects.

 Service area